-4. ACTIVITIES OF THE QUALITY & COMPLAINTS TEAM 2010/11
+4. ACTIVITIES OF THE QUALITY & COMPLAINTS TEAM 2011/2012

 - 4.1.
 Regular contact is carried out by the Team's Complaints Officer with residential Children's Homes across the Borough in order to monitor and assist access to the complaints procedures.
 Young People who raise a complaint are offered a visit from the Complaints Officer or Complaints Manager.
-This provides easy, fast and informal access for young people to the complaint process. - 4.2 The majority (52%) of all complaints resolved at Stage 1 were acknowledged and concluded within the statutory timescale.
-The Quality & Complaints Team monitors each complaint and works closely with each Manager responding to a complaint to assist them as and where required. - 4.3 Separate training for Managers, Social Workers and Foster Carers has been delivered during 2010/11 including: - - A half-day course to inform front line staff/newly appointed staff of their responsibilities when a complaint is made. - A course for managers and other senior team members in responding to complaints at Stage 1 of the procedures. - A course for Mangers and Senior Managers who may be required to undertake a Stage 2 complaint investigation. - A half day course for foster carers raising awareness and exploring their particular relationship to the complaints procedures. - 4.4 The established complaints leaflet for children has been widely circulated and is well used. - 4.5 Protocols are in place with Health colleagues, and multi agency teams such as Flipside a specialist multi agency fostering service. - 4.6 Quarterly monitoring reports are presented to Senior Managers concerning complaints in their areas and across the Directorate.
+This provides easy, fast and informal access for young people to the complaint process. - 4.2 The majority (63%) of all complaints resolved at Stage 1 were acknowledged and concluded within the statutory timescale.
+The Quality & Complaints Team monitors each complaint and works closely with each Manager responding to a complaint to assist them as and where required. - 4.3 Separate training for Managers, Social Workers and Foster Carers has been delivered during 2011/12 including: - - A half-day course to inform front line staff/newly appointed staff of their responsibilities when a complaint is made. - A course for managers and other senior team members in responding to complaints at Stage 1 of the procedures. - A course for Mangers and Senior Managers who may be required to undertake a Stage 2 complaint investigation. - A half day course for foster carers raising awareness and exploring their particular relationship to the complaints procedures. - 4.4 The established complaints leaflet for children has been widely circulated and is well used. - 4.5 The Team assisted in an event organised by young people who are looked after and in doing so were able to meet with a number of young people who had no previous contact with the procedures. - 4.6 Protocols are in place with Health colleagues, and multi agency teams such as Flipside a specialist multi agency fostering service.

+4.7 Quarterly monitoring reports are presented to Senior Managers concerning complaints in their areas and across the Directorate.

-5.1 COMPLIMENTS DATA 2010/11
+5.1 COMPLIMENTS DATA 2011/12

-- 5.2 The table above shows the numbers of compliments received from service users, and other professionals, such as Judges, solicitors and Court Guardians for the Directorate's staff. - 5.3 Although we have a statutory responsibility to register complaints and ensure that they receive a response, we also believe that there is much to be learnt by the way of good practice by proactively gathering and reporting on compliments received across the Directorate. - 5.4 The above graph shows an decrease in compliments to 56 from last year's figure of 83; this is the first time in five years that registered compliments have fallen.
+- 5.2 The table above shows the numbers of compliments received from service users, and other professionals, such as Judges, solicitors and Court Guardians for the Directorate's staff. - 5.3 Although we have a statutory responsibility to register complaints and ensure that they receive a response, we also believe that there is much to be learnt by the way of good practice by proactively gathering and reporting on compliments received across the Directorate. - 5.4 The above graph shows an decrease in compliments to 37 from last year's figure of 56; this is the second successive year after four years of increase that registered compliments have fallen, having reached 83 two years ago.
 This does not mean that work is not being appreciated or that compliments are not being received; more likely, compliments are not being forwarded for registration.